shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***description:***

-The SQL query retrieves the customer_id and calculates the total number of unique visit dates (visits_amount) for each customer at the restaurant.
+The SQL query retrieves the `customer_id` and calculates the total number of unique visit dates (visits_amount) for each customer at the restaurant.

-- It uses the COUNT(DISTINCT order_date) function to count the number of unique dates each customer visited the restaurant, ensuring duplicate dates are not counted.
+- It uses the `COUNT(DISTINCT order_date)` function to count the number of unique dates each customer visited the restaurant, ensuring duplicate dates are not counted.
 - The query groups the results by customer_id, so the count of unique dates is calculated for each individual customer.
-- The results are then sorted in ascending order (ASC) based on visits_amount, so customers with the fewest visits appear first.
+- The results are then sorted in ascending order (ASC) based on `visits_amount`, so customers with the fewest visits appear first.

 ***answer:***
 | customer_id | visits_amount |